XO’s COVID-19 Response

 Aircraft Decontamination Process: Should it be determined that anyone potentially carrying COVID-19 has traveled onboard an aircraft, that aircraft will be temporarily taken out of service, treated, and evaluated for cleanliness.

-Health & Travel Screening: Passengers are required to submit a Health Declaration Form at least 24 hours prior to departure to verify wellness and identify any symptoms.
+Health & Travel Screening: Crew may require additional screening and temperature checks at boarding to verify wellness and identify any symptoms.
 Passenger travel activity from the previous 21 days is screened and may be verified with passport checks.

 Passenger Protections: Passengers must consent to wear a mask if requested.
 In certain cases, passenger temperatures may be taken with a non-contact infrared thermometer.